Sue Akehurst Counselling

-I’m now working online using Zoom, or Skype, both of which are free to download and easy to use from your phone, tablet or laptop.
+I’m now working online using Zoom, or Whatsapp, both of which are free to download and easy to use from your phone, tablet or laptop.
 I plan on staying online for the time being.
-Online work is as confidential as in-person work and has become a very ordinary and flexible way for people to access professional counselling.
+Online work is as confidential and effective as in-person work and has become a very ordinary and flexible way for people to access professional counselling.

 What can I expect from Counselling?

 Working in a safe, confidential space we’ll explore your dilemmas and distress at a pace that suits you, with regular chances to check in and review how the work is going.
 I’m there to support you and to encourage you to explore some of the places that may scare you – it’s in the process of being alongside these painful and distressing emotions and thoughts that understanding and change can take place.
 Counselling is about a collaborative exploration and resolution of issues.
 Sessions last for 60 minutes and usually take place weekly.

 I always aim to listen without judging and to respond to you openly and honestly with warmth and humour.
 Exploration and understanding can effectively lead to challenge and change, working to enable you to live more in the present and to feel more confident in yourself.

 How long do I need?

 You can get a lot of work done in 6 weeks.